johndoe31415/x509sak/README.md

 ## Dependencies
 x509sak requires Python3, pyasn1 and pyasn1_modules support.
 It also relies on
 OpenSSL.
 If you want graph support, then you also need to install the Graphviz package as well.
-Note that pyasn1_modules inside the Ubuntu tree (as of 3'2018, Ubuntu Artful MATE, v0.0.7-0.1) is broken and you'll need to use the version that pip3 installs (0.2.1 in my case).
+Note that pyasn1_modules inside the Ubuntu tree (up until 3'2018, Ubuntu Artful MATE, v0.0.7-0.1) is broken and you'll need to use a newer version (0.2.1 works).
+In later Ubuntu versions (Bionic) this is already included by default.

+If you want to run the tests, you should also have SoftHSM2 and opensc installed to be able to do PKCS#11 testing (apt-get install opensc softhsm2).

 ## Using x509sak with hardware tokens
 x509sak works nicely with hardware tokens such as the NitroKey HSM.
 It does not